Jungmo/jungmo.github.io/index.md

 ## About

 I received the B.Eng. degree in software and computer engineering from Ajou University, Suwon, South Korea, in 2017.
 I am a Ph.D. student in the Department of Computer Engineering at Ajou University.
 I am a member of the Embedded Inteligent System (EIS) lead by Dr. JeongGil Ko.
-I am also a member of the Computer Systems Lab (CSL) lead by Dr. Jeongsub Ahn.
+I am also a member of the Computer Systems Lab (CSL) lead by Dr. Jeongseob Ahn.
 My research interests include embedded learning system, mobile computing and healthcare applications. (email: ajm100@ajou.ac.kr)

 ## Research Interests